Quench Bottleless Water Coolers

-The mounting exposure to bacteria and pollutants led the city to build one of the first water and wastewater systems.
-The surface creeks and streams became the framework for this infrastructure system.
-Sewers in creek beds cost-effectively used gravity flow to move the wastewater away from the city and allowed city planners to create the grid layout of Philadelphia.
-However, this systematic erasing of surface creeks and streams has changed the hydrological conditions.
-Of the 283 miles of streams that once flowed through Philadelphia to carry runoff to the Schuylkill and Delaware Rivers, only 118 miles remain today.
-It wasn’t until the early 20th Century when city planners realized the negative effects of piping streams and the benefits of creating public parks instead.
-In 1815, city planners combined the beauty of nature and the science of engineering to create the awe-inspiring Fairmount Water Works.
-Check out the video below to learn more about Fairmount Water Works.
+An increase in water pollution drove the city to innovate and build one of the country’s first water and wastewater systems.
+Surface creeks and streams provided the framework for this infrastructure to improve Philadelphia water quality.
+Sewers in creek beds cost-effectively used gravity flow to move the wastewater away from the city, allowing city planners to create a grid layout.

+Unfortunately, the systematic erasing of surface creeks and streams impacted the natural waterflow.
+Of the 283 miles of streams that once carried runoff to the Schuylkill and Delaware Rivers, only 118 miles remained.
+It wasn’t until the early 20th Century that city planners realized the negative effects of piping streams.
+In 1815, they combined the beauty of nature and the science of engineering to create the awe-inspiring Fairmount Water Works, praised for its pleasant Neoclassical exterior and cutting-edge water supply system.
+(Check out the video below to learn more about Fairmount Water Works.)

 To further improve Philadelphia water quality and curb sewage pollution, lawmakers passed the Purity of Water Act in 1905.
 Although not enforced until the 1950s, the act combatted sewage-filled intake sources by adding chlorine to filtered water.
 Philadelphia drinking water earned the nickname “Schuylkill Punch” for its chlorinous smell and earthy, musty scent from algae growth.

 Today, Philadelphia has 3 water treatment plants to remove harmful chemicals, wastes, and pathogens which can contaminate river water.
 The city still adds chlorine and other chemicals to protect Philadelphia tap water from bacteria and other organisms, although ammonia reduces the chlorine taste and odor.